Find out how to make the most of free internet as a student.

 Unfortunately, even for students, broadband deals don’t come for free.
 At least, we haven’t yet found any.

 However, many providers offer very affordable deals.
-You can find entry-level packages for as little as £18 per month for standard ADSL broadband; or if you need something faster – as most students will – you can find fibre broadband deals starting from around £22 per month.
+You can find entry-level packages for as little as £18 per month for standard ADSL broadband; or if you need something faster – as most students will – you can find fibre broadband starting from around £22 per month.

 If you're in halls or private student accommodation, you might find that internet comes included, so while it's not free, it'll be bundled into your rent.